 “However, that number is most likely significantly higher given that many car accidents caused by distracted driving are underreported or unreported, and it is not always possible to identify driver distraction in motor vehicle collisions,” says our Los Angeles product liability attorney at JML Law.

 If you look around, you might notice that the vast majority of people are glued to their smartphones nowadays.
-They do it out of boredom, for entertainment, communication, to escape awkward face-to-face interactions, and other reasons and purposes.
+They do it out of boredom, for entertainment, for communication, to escape awkward face-to-face interactions, and for other reasons and purposes.
 Unfortunately, even driving a vehicle does not stop many people from texting, talking on the phone, browsing their Instagram feed, watching a Facebook video, liking a tweet on Twitter, or being otherwise glued to their smartphone while driving.

 Not long ago, Apple was sued by the parents of a child who was killed in a car accident, which was caused by a distracted driver who was using the FaceTime feature on his iPhone while operating his vehicle.
 In their case, which is still pending in California, the parents are suing Apple for failure to implement a safer alternative design that would prevent users from using the FaceTime feature while driving.